fibbo/appi/README.md

 This is my try at contributing to APPI

-## docs
+## chapters

-Provides a documentation for the course.
-This could work along with a presentation.
+Contains a folder for each chapter for this course.
+Each subfolder contains at least a `README.md`.
+Other files might be example source code related to the chapter.

 ## src (tbd)